zihesong/zihesong.github.io/_pages/about.md

 ---

   Hi, This is Zihe Song. <br>
-  I am Currently pursuing a Master of Science degree in Computer Science at UTDallas, and working with Prof. Wei Yang.
+  I'm currently pursuing a Master of Science degree in Computer Science at UTDallas, and working with Prof. Wei Yang.
+My interested research areas include game testing, machine learning, artificial intelligence, etc.

 Education